vingc/vingc.github.io/.source.bk/_posts/thinking-from-AWS-and-GITLAB-Operation-diruption.md

 #### Last words

 I was surprised and moved by the way GITLAB dealing with the incident, loyal to the truth and transparency.
-As a Chinese who has been deceived and duped for many years by Chinese government and Chinese media and Chinese companies, the transparency is a beam of clear light to my dark life.
+As a Chinese who has been deceived and duped for many years by Chinese government and Chinese media and Chinese companies, the transparency is a beam of clear light to my life.